quantum-engineering-polito/CourseNotes/content/Quantum Photonics/01_Group A/Group A.md

 >[!Note] The refractive index can be seen as the factor by which the speed of the radiation is reduced with respect to its vacuum value, for these reason the refractive index of the vacuum is 1

-### The D'alembert equation
+### The D'Alembert equation

-The D'alembert equation is a partial differential equation that is commonly use to describe the solution of the one-dimensional wave equation.
-It can be use to describe the MEs and is defined as:
+The D'Alembert equation is a partial differential equation that is commonly used to describe the solution of the one-dimensional wave equation.
+It can be used to describe the MEs and is defined as:

 $$
 \frac{{\partial^2 u}}{{\partial t^2}} = c^2 \frac{{\partial^2 u}}{{\partial x^2}}